 In the second example, Founder 2 owns 50% of the business and achieves a successful exit value of $300mm.
 In this case, the founder’s tax basis is $15mm.
 The basis could be created, for example, when a founder initially sets up the business as an LLC and then subsequently converts the business to a C-Corp and exchanges his LLC interests valued at $15mm for C-Corp shares.
 In this case, the founder can claim a Section 1202 exemption of 10x his basis of $150mm on his taxable gain amount.
 The tax savings here are an impressive $32mm or 100% tax savings.

 Founders often wonder how best to set up their company upon founding.
 As described below in the Eligibility section, founder stock issued by a C-corp can qualify for QSBS.
 Additionally, LLC interests exchanged for C-corp stock may also be eligible.
-S-corps are more problematic.
+S-corps are more challenging.
 Generally, upon conversion to a C-corp, the S-election is dropped, but the shares are tainted because they were not originally issued by a C-corp.
 There are structures that could lead to a new C corp issuance, but these may come with a tax cost.
-Therefore, if QSBS treatment for founder shares is a priority, an S-corporation structure might best be avoided**.

 Another question one of my portfolio company founders asked in a recent board meeting is what happens in the case of a trade sale where the consideration is paid in acquiring company stock?
 In this case, QSBS status is retained, but the amount of Section 1202 gain is crystallized at the time of the exchange.